Today, I have something really incredible to share…

 40. Small Waterproof Storage Container

-You should stash all of your fire-starting tools into an O-ring-sealed waterproof container.
+Stash all your fire-starting tools into an O-ring-sealed container.

-When exposed to the elements in the wilderness, there’s an increased chance of illness or injury.
+In the elements, there’s an increased chance of illness or injury.

 Remember:

-A minor cut can kill via infection if not properly treated.
+A minor cut can kill if not properly treated.

-Now before we go through the following individual medical supplies:
+Now before we go through each individual supply:

-I highly recommend you consider picking up a MyMedic Advanced Solo Kit instead.
+I recommend you get a MyMedic Advanced Solo Kit.

 It’s the best compact medical kit I’ve ever come across.